rust-lang/book/src/ch20-01-unsafe-rust.md

 </Listing>

 Within the `unsafe extern "C"` block, we list the names and signatures of external functions from another language we want to call.
 The `"C"` part defines which _application binary interface (ABI)_ the external function uses: the ABI defines how to call the function at the assembly level.
 The `"C"` ABI is the most common and follows the C programming language’s ABI.
 Information about all the ABIs Rust supports is available in [the Rust Reference][ABI].

-Every item declared within an `unsafe extern` block is implicitly `unsafe`.
+Every item declared within an `unsafe extern` block is implicitly unsafe.
 However, some FFI functions *are* safe to call.
 For example, the `abs` function from C’s standard library does not have any memory safety considerations and we know it can be called with any `i32`.
 In cases like this, we can use the `safe`